-In order for us to obtain images of your body, we need to give you an injection of radioactive sugar into a vein - usually your arm.
+In order for us to obtain images of your body, we need to give you an injection of radioactive tracer into a vein - usually your arm.
 This is similar to a blood test.
-There are no side effects from the injection and you will need to rest and remain seated/reclined for one and a half hours while the injection is absorbed into your body.
+After the injection you will need to rest and remain seated /reclined for 1 hour while the injection is absorbed into your body.